Sales Enablement Definition for 2026: Boost Revenue

 Think pit crew, not training department

-A rep shouldn't waste prime selling time searching for a deck, guessing the next stop, chasing admin, or waiting for someone at headquarters to answer a basic question.
+The cleanest way to think about enablement is a pit crew.
+The driver still has to win the race.
+But the team around the driver removes wasted motion, gives instant information, and keeps execution tight under pressure.
+Sales works the same way.
+A rep shouldn’t waste prime selling time searching for a deck, guessing the next stop, chasing admin, or waiting for someone at headquarters to answer a basic question.
 Your job as a leader is to build a system that clears the path.

 The business case is already clear.
-Strategic ABM's sales enablement analysis says organizations with formal sales enablement programs achieve an average win rate of 49%, which is 12% higher than those without.
-It also reports that companies implementing structured enablement see 32% higher quota attainment.
+Strategic ABM’s sales enablement analysis says organizations with formal sales enablement programs achieve an average win rate of 49%, which is 12% higher than those without3.
+It also reports that companies implementing structured enablement see 32% higher quota attainment3.
+That’s why I don’t treat enablement as a nice-to-have support function.
+It’s a revenue engine.

 What a real definition includes